The Big Fat Lie Exposed!

 - Dry or cooked low-glycemic cereal with nuts and low-glycemic fresh fruits such as peas and apples.

-- Salad: green salad with vinaigrette dressing is excellent.
+- Salad: Salads can help you fight aginst the big fat lie.
+Green salad with vinaigrette dressing is excellent.
 Pile on the tomatoes, garbanzo beans, green beans, and chilled asparagus.
 Skip the cheese.

 - Bread: Whole grain bread is the best.
-Eat in moderation.
+Eaten in moderation, it can show you the truth about the big fat lie you have been taught.
 Dip it in olive oil instead of butter or margarine.

-- Main course: medium portion of grilled fish such as tuna or salmon without sauce.
+- Main course: These meals can help you fight against the big fat lie.
+Medium portion of grilled fish such as tuna or salmon without sauce.
 Generous servings of stir-fried vegetables cooked medium.
 Small amounts of pasta with olive oil and garlic are acceptable.
 Fish has a good supply of omega-3 fatty acids and olive oil is an excellent monounsaturated fat.
 Small amount of pasta, when mixed with the fish and olive oil will result in a slower rate of breakdown than if pasta is taken alone with any fats.

-- Dessert: Low glycemic fresh fruits such as apple or blueberry.
+- Dessert: In conjunction with the information above, these desserts will help you fight against the big fat lie.
+Low glycemic fresh fruits such as apple or blueberry.

-- Drink: Filtered water with a slice of lemon to alkalize the body.
+- Drink: Filtered water with a slice of lemon to alkalize the body will help you live the truth instead of the big fat lie.

 Conclusion of the Big Fat Lie

-Fats are a necessary part of our diet.
+In learning the truth about the big fat lie, we find that fats are a necessary part of our diet.
 It is important to know what kind of fats to eat.
-The promotion of a low-fat diet in the past 20 years is radically over simplified.
+The promotion of a low-fat diet in the past 20 years is radically oversimplified.
 The result is clear – a whole generation of rampant obesity.
 We need a thorough understanding of the kind of good fats and the kind of good carbohydrates needed to reverse this epidemic.
-Good fats, such as olive oil, must be consumed in large amounts.
+In fighting against the big fat lie, good fats, such as olive oil, must be consumed in large amounts.
 Bad fats such as saturated fats from meat should be avoided.
 Good complex carbohydrates such as green leafy vegetables should be encouraged whilst bad simple carbohydrates such as cakes and sugar, together with starchy carbohydrates (though they are considered complex) such as potato, rice, and bread should be restricted.
+I hope that this article was able to shed some honest truth about the big fat lie.

-Those who have been on a low-fat, high-carbohydrate diet for an extended time, should consider a diet high in good fat (45%), low protein (15%) and moderate complex carbohydrate (40%) for optimum health.
+Those who have been on a low-fat, high-carbohydrate diet for an extended time, should consider a diet high in good fat (45%), low protein (15%) and moderate complex carbohydrate (40%) for optimum health to combat the concepts taught to us through the big fat lie.

 Dr. Lam’s Key Question

-Is there a correlation between the fat in a persons core and the afternoon slump?
+In relation to the big fat lie, is there a correlation between the fat in a person’s core and the afternoon slump?
 Will having less fat in the core area of the body decrease the effect of afternoon slump?